 Have you ever been on one of these?
 Going on one with one of your kids is incredibly fun.
 Start at one place for an appetizer, then on to the next restaurant for dinner, then finally somewhere for dessert.

 I don’t love movies for date nights on a regular basis, because you can’t talk, but occasionally when there is a new movie that one of my kids is dying to see, we’ll go on opening night and make it a special occasion.
-Standing in line is great for conversation. :) Dinner or lunch first, and popcorn is always a must!
+Standing in line is great for conversation!
+Dinner or lunch first, and popcorn is always a must!
+One of my favorite date nights with one of my teens was a midnight showing of a much anticipated movie.
+We had the best time, and a memory that will last forever.

 I love one-on-one museum visits, and so do my kids.
 They get to direct where we go, and which exhibit they want to stay at the longest.
 Many museums will offer free days—it’s worth a look.
 It could be a children’s museum, or another in your area that’s really interesting to your child.